patrickhelv/auto-cert/README.md

 ### Create your ansible-vault

-You need to create your ansible-vault after you have installed ansible-vault
+You need to create your ansible-vault after you have installed ansible

 ```bash
 mkdir -p ~/ansible-vault